 COPD Hospice Eligibility Criteria.

 Chronic Obstructive Pulmonary Disease (COPD) is a term used to describe several progressive lung diseases including chronic bronchitis, emphysema, refractory (non-reversible) asthma, and some forms of bronchiectasis.
-COPD affects an estimated 30 million individuals in the United States
+COPD affects an estimated 30 million individuals in the United States and is the third leading cause of death.

 Hospice criteria for COPD: